 Evaluate the program description and procedures describing the leakage control program for systems outside containment that contain (or might contain) accident source term concentration of radioactive materials following an accident.
 Where available, select at least two components from the GWPS and at least two components from the plant sampling system.

 Inspection Guidance: Establishing a leakage control program for systems outside of containment that contain (or might contain) accident source term concentration of radioactive materials following an accident provides a level of assurance that the health and safety of the plant workers and the public will be adequately protected.
-10 CFR 50.34.f(2)(xxvi) using the guidance of NUREG-0737Item III.D.1.1, requires leakage control and detection for systems outside containment that might contain highly radioactive fluids, and requires to submit a leakage control program, including an initial test program and a schedule for retesting systems.
+10 CFR 50.34.f(2)(xxvi) using the guidance of NUREG-0737, Supplement 1, “Clarification of TMI Action Plan Requirements: Requirements for Emergency Response Capability (NUREG-0737,” Item III.D.1.1, requires leakage control and detection for systems outside containment that might contain highly radioactive fluids, and requires licensees to submit a leakage control program, including an initial test program and a schedule for retesting systems.
 Licensee programs describe the initial and periodic testing of these systems.
 If any systems, listed in NUREG-0737 Item III.D.1.1, expected to contain radioactive materials after an accident are excluded from the leakage detection program, the licensee should have justified the exclusion of these systems from the testing and monitoring requirements.

 Evaluate the program description and procedures describing maintenance of the explosive or combustible gas monitoring instruments.
 Where available, select at least two components from the GWPS and at least two components from the plant sampling system.
 Where available, select at least two components from the GWPS and at least two components from the MGWPS.